Must-Read Magical Realism Books for Christmas

 Hopeful fashion designer Meg has to put her dreams on hold to return to her hometown of Chicago to manage her father’s apartment building.
 The residents are an eclectic group, and all seem to need her right away.

-When she reveals the important history of the dress to Meg, Ellie decides to gift her the dress with the caveat that it must be worn to the building’s holiday party.
+When she reveals the dress’s important history to Meg, Ellie decides to gift it to her, with the caveat that it must be worn to the building’s holiday party.
 Will the magic of the dress strike again for its new owner?

 Book Summary